Processing...

 Locked

-• Advanced recommendations and “done-for-you” remediation blueprints
+• Advanced recommendations and remediation blueprints

-You can run scans whenever you need them — no artificial monthly limits.
-“Fair use” means reasonable usage for legitimate site analysis (not abuse or automated mass-rescanning).
-Many teams run 1–2 scans per site per month, but you can scan more often while iterating on fixes.
+You can run crawls whenever you need them — no artificial monthly limits.
+"Fair use" means reasonable usage for legitimate site analysis (not abuse or automated mass-recrawling).
+Most teams run 1–2 crawls per site per month, but you can crawl more often while iterating on fixes.
+Drift detection should match your workflow, not an arbitrary calendar.